 6. Modern Waterway Florida Mansion with an Incredible Kitchen

 This is a mansion fit for royalty with its immense size filled with white arches and pillars topped with clay roofs where a round viewing deck is towering over the rest of the house.
-All these is given a nice landscape of trees beside a water scenery.
+All these are given a nice landscape of trees beside the water scenery.

 This is the front view of the house that has white walls and an elegant wrought iron gate paired with a landscape of lush trees and shrubbery as a nice foreground for the large mansion with various-sized windows on its white walls.

 7. 4-Bed, 4-Bath Transitional Home in Picfair Village

 The front view of the 2-story home with front lawn landscaping and white picket fencing.